Countly/countly-sdk-documentation/cpp/next.md

 <p>
-  This documentation is for the Countly CPP SDK version 23.2.X.
+  This documentation is for the Countly CPP SDK version 26.1.X.
 The SDK source code repository can be found
   <a href="https://github.com/Countly/countly-sdk-cpp">here</a>.
 </p>
 <div class="callout callout--info">
   <p>
     Click
-    <a href="https://support.count.ly/hc/en-us/articles/360037236571-Downloading-and-Installing-SDKs#h_01H9QCP8G88SRA8VHG55Z077GD" target="_blank" rel="noopener">here, </a>to
+    <a href="https://support.count.ly/hc/en-us/articles/360037236571-Downloading-and-Installing-SDKs#h_01H9QCP8G88SRA8VHG55Z077GD" target="_blank" rel="noopener noreferrer">here, </a>to
     access the documentation for older SDK versions.
   </p>
 </div>